 Determine The Holding Temperature

-In order to start firing your clay pieces in your home oven, you first have to decide on the holding temperature and set it to the same for a minimum of 10 to 15 minutes.
+To start firing your clay pieces in your home oven, you first have to decide on the holding temperature and set it to the same for a minimum of 10 to 15 minutes.
 But why is this done?
 Pre-heating your home oven for a set duration ensures that the temperature inside is evenly spread.
 This brings down the chances of any imperfections like cracking or breaking in the pottery ware due to temperature fluctuations.

 In case you are doubtful that the temperature inside the home oven isn’t evenly spread, you can use ceramic tile.
 It can be placed inside the home oven, which serves as a heat sink.
 This absorbs the heat inside the oven and spreads it evenly throughout the oven.
 For this purpose, one can use the American Olean White Ceramic Tile as a heat sink.
 This set of 12 can be used in your home oven and can easily sustain multiple oven-firing sessions.